richardebeling/timetable-display/readme.md

 - `untiltext`: Text to render when the "until" modifier is set for an event.
 - `todaycount`: Number of events to display for the current day.
 - `tomorrowcount`: Number of events to display for the next day.
+- `pastcount`: Number of events that have passed to display before the current event for the current day.
 - `hilightafter`: Time in minutes that every event will stay hilighted after it passed.
 - `font`: String
 - `fontsize`: Number